alanvardy/alan_vardy/posts/2022/09-24-coding-contentedly.md

 ## Finally, enjoy the journey

 Working as a software developer can be an excellent way to drive personal growth.
 It forces us to be both cerebral while interacting with computers and empathetic when working with others.
-The above is by no means a complete list, but they have helped me thrive in situations that would have otherwise left me miserable.
+The above is by no means a complete list, but it has helped me thrive in situations that would have otherwise left me miserable.
 With the right mindset, we can build character as we collect a paycheque.